pflanze/xmlhub-indexer/README.md

-You can get formatted documentation for this program and all of its dependencies except for the standard library (which is at [standard library docs](https://doc.rust-lang.org/std/) instead) via running `cargo doc` and then opening the `target/doc` folder in your browser (e.g. `firefox target/doc/`).
+You can get formatted documentation for this program and all of its dependencies except for the standard library (which is at [standard library docs](https://doc.rust-lang.org/std/) instead) via running `cargo doc --open`.
 (You can also use the IDE functionality to see a function's docs, or follow from a function call to the function's source code.)

 The original author of this program, Christian Jaeger
 <ch@christianjaeger.ch>, is happy to help if you have questions.